PrefectHQ/prefect/docs/getting-started/installation.md

 The following sections describe how to install Prefect in your development or execution environment.

+!!! success "Upgrading from Prefect 1.0 to Prefect 2.0"
+    If you're upgrading from Prefect 1.0 to Prefect 2.0, we recommend creating a new environment.
+Should you encounter any issues when upgrading, this ensures being able to roll back to a known working state easily.

 ### Installing the latest version

 Prefect is published as a Python package.
 To install the latest 2.0 release, run the following in a shell or terminal session: